In Person (Vince Guaraldi album)

 In Person (also known as Vince Guaraldi "In Person") is a live performance album by jazz pianist Vince Guaraldi, released in the U.S. on June 10, 1963 on Fantasy Records.
 It was released as a follow-up to his album Jazz Impressions of Black Orpheus which featured the surprise hit song "Cast Your Fate to the Wind".

 The concert was recorded live at The Trident Jazz Club in Sausalito, California, on December 4, 1962.

 Reception

 Contemporary

 Cashbox magazine cited the single "Zelao"/"Jitterbug Waltz" from In Person as a Best Bet: "Vince Guaraldi, who scored last time out with 'Cast Your Fate to the Winds' [sic], could duplicate that success with this top-flight bossa nova follow-up stanza.
 The tune is a contagious, easy-going lyrical ballad with a danceable, rapidly-changing beat."

 In the album's liner notes, Ralph J. Gleason praised Guaraldi's performance style, noting, "What Vince has got in his playing is feeling.
 This is a quality that money can't buy, practice cannot make perfect and technique tends to defeat rather than enhance.
 Vince sings when he plays.
 I don't mean he grunts or hums or even makes a noise at all.
 I mean his fingers sing, the music sings, and he writhes and twists on the piano stool like a balancing act in the circus."

+The DownBeat critic agreed: "In a period when there seems to be a plethora of bland, sound-alike jazz pianists, Guaraldi is a refreshing relief.
+[He] has an exceptional knack for catching and projecting the spirit of a tune, for finding the essence of the piece, and bringing strength and validity to his exposition of it.
+This is honest piano playing, with no phoney soul, no gimmicks, no pretense.
+It's a rare quality to find on a record these days."